 Where to Stay in Jodhpur

-For a haveli experience, stay at either the Jodhpur Heritage Haveli Guest House which reviews say has a friendly and helpful owner, a rooftop restaurant, and a great location in the old city.
+For a haveli experience, stay at either JHANKAR Haveli which has a peaceful garden, a rooftop restaurant with fort views, and a great location in the old city.
 Or at Krishna Prakash Heritage Haveli Hotel, which has a pool and a rooftop restaurant, and is also located in the old city.

 There are also a few great hostels in Jodhpur, and they are a solid option if you are traveling alone or if you just want to meet fellow travelers.
 Some of them may even have organized events for Holi for guests.